-Basic design elements such as lines, borders and shapes are key to separating sections of copy for easier interpretation.
-It also helps to develop a text hierarchy.
+Basic design and visual elements such as lines, borders and shapes are key to separating sections of copy for easier interpretation.
+It also helps to develop a textual hierarchy.
 Try not to exceed three different fonts to keep the graphic easy on the eyes.
 Most designers will differentiate headings, subheadings and body copy with typography variations.

 Color is also an effective tool for grouping information.
 One tried-and-true method is selecting one color that contrasts with the rest of the palette, using it to underscore the most important information.
 Feel free to use colors that aren’t in your brand guidelines, but try to create a consistent graphic style so viewers will recognize all your infographic content as your own.